Blog

 The USS Missouri battleship symbolically guards the Arizona Memorial.
-What is permanently docked in jewel just up-harbor within Arizona is “Mighty Mo”.
-The Battleship Missouri fought and survived World War II and the deck of Missouri became the historic site in the official surrender of Japan in 1945.
-The very first casualty in the conflict was the dreadnought and the USS Missouri that played a part in ending World War II inside the Off-shore rests near the dreadnought.
-Two miles West in the Honolulu Worldwide Airport terminal is Pearl Harbor having the USS Arizona Memorial.
+The Battleship Missouri fought and survived World War II, and the deck of Missouri became the historic site of the official surrender of Japan in 1945.

 USS Arizona

 Arizona is the most famous one out of all the Pearl Harbor battleships.
-The ship was hit by a number of bombs at Pearl Harbor and it went lower right after with very little opportunity to reserve it.
-Thousands of soldiers were killed on this ship during the attack.
+The ship was hit by several bombs at Pearl Harbor and sank shortly after, with thousands of soldiers killed during the attack.

 USS Oklahoma

-Oklahoma was bombarded by the Japanese torpedoes at Pearl Harbor.
-It was re-sailed in 1943 but went obsolete by 1944 and then in fact decommissioned.
+Oklahoma was bombarded by Japanese torpedoes at Pearl Harbor.
+It was re-floated back to service in 1943 but became obsolete by 1944 and was then decommissioned.

 USS California

-In 1940 the USS California was deployed by The U.S. Navy at the Pearl Harbor.
-Torpedo bombers hit the USS California and it gradually began to sink to the foot of the harbor.
-However, just after the airstrike, the USS California was salvaged and repaired by the U.S. Navy.
-The USS California was re-joined by 1944 and was ready for the Pacific war, before the fight of Leyte Gulf.
+In 1940, the USS California was deployed by The U.S. Navy at Pearl Harbor.
+Torpedo bombers hit the USS California, causing it to gradually sink to the bottom of the harbor.
+However, it was salvaged and repaired by the U.S. Navy and rejoined the fight by 1944.

 USS Maryland